 Accruals for product liability claims if any are recorded, on an undiscounted basis, when it is probable that a liability has been incurred and the amount of the liability can be reasonably estimated based on existing information.
 The accruals are adjusted periodically as additional information becomes available.
 From time to time the Company is subject to claims and law suits arising in the ordinary course of business, including patent, product liability and other litigation.
-In determining whether liabilities should be recorded for pending claims, the Company assesses the allegations made and the likelihood that it will be able to defend against the claim successfully.
-The Company records provisions to the extent it concludes that a contingent liability is probable, and the amount thereof is estimable.
-Because litigation outcomes and contingencies are unpredictable, and because excessive verdicts can occur, these assessments involve complex judgments about future events and can rely heavily on estimates and assumptions.
-The Company is not involved in product liability lawsuits for the years ended March 31, 2023 and 2022, and hence no accruals for product liability were made.
-Zydus Life, the parent Company will reimburse product liability related expenses incurred by the Company in case of any claims on products sourced from them.
+In determining whether liabilities should be recorded for pending claims, the

-NOTES TO FINANCIAL STATEMENTS For the years ended March 31, 2023 and 2022
+NOTES TO FINANCIAL STATEMENTS For the years ended March 31, 2025 and 2024